-Most of the transition elements exhibit the typical metallic properties such as luster, malleability, ductility, high tensile strength, high thermal and electrical conductivity, etc. We have Zn, Cd, Hg and Mn which are exceptions in this case; rest of the elements show one or more metallic characters at normal temperatures.
-Apart from the metals which are exceptions rest of the elements are hard and possess low volatility.
+Most of the transition elements exhibit the typical metallic properties such as lustre, malleability, ductility, high tensile strength, high thermal and electrical conductivity, etc. We have Zn, Cd, Hg and Mn which are exceptions in this case; the rest of the elements show one or more metallic characters at normal temperatures.
+Apart from the metals which are exceptions, the rest of the elements are hard and possess low volatility.

 Explanation for metallic character

 We have seen the metallic character of transition elements and the reasons for this property.
-For any further query kindly install Byju’s the learning app and enjoy the journey of learning in the most unique and simplified way.
+For any further query kindly install BYJU’S the learning app and enjoy the journey of learning in the unique and simplified way.